talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 ## Appendix.

-### Fitting all this into Ethical Philosophical
+### Fitting all this into Moral Philosophy

 The next section discusses ethical theory in some depth.
-Dive in if you're interested, but it's the sort of stuff that causes some people to gnaw their own limbs off.
+Dive in if you're interested, but it's the sort of stuff that causes some people to gnaw their own limbs off. (*I'm just kidding, honestly... it's safer than Vogon poetry.*)

-If you decide to skip this section the arguments above should be enough to serve you in your day-to-day discussions.
+Perhaps, take a break and come back to it later.
+But If you do decide to skip this section the arguments above should be enough to serve you in your day-to-day discussions.

 ### Back to the recap.